-The Automotive Diesel and Technology program at Automotive Training Center (ATC) is designed to ensure students receive hands-on training in the area of diesel engine technology.
+The Diesel Mechanic School at Automotive Training Center (ATC) is designed to ensure students receive hands-on training in the area of diesel engine technology.
 Today’s diesel engines are powering large commercial vehicles and heavy-equipment systems, and are highly sophisticated.

 You may be wondering, how does one become a diesel mechanic?
 Those ensuring the health of these machines are important to various industries, and those training to become diesel mechanics must be knowledgeable and ready to take on many important tasks.
 Here’s a roadmap to becoming a diesel mechanic.